saifurrahman/peep/README.md

   * __I am rebuilding PEEP locally, but it fails with a compilation error.__

     Make sure your local Processing installation does not contain an older version of PEEP, these might conflict.
 If you don't and PEEP does not build, please file a bug report.

   * __Does it work with 32bit JVMs?__

-  Not at the moment.
-Please update to a 64bit JVM.
+    No. Please update to a 64bit JVM.

 For more questions, also see the [tobiisdk4j FAQ](https://github.com/ralfbiedert/tobiisdk4j).